 WKS treatment should begin immediately.
 Prompt treatment may delay or stop disease progression.
 Treatments are also able to reverse non-permanent brain abnormalities.

-Treatment for WKS may include:
+The treatment for WKS may include:

-In a small number of cases, treatment of vitamin B1 deficiency produces a negative reaction.
+In a small number of cases, treatment of vitamin B-1 deficiency produces a negative reaction.
 This is more common in alcoholics.

 The outlook for WKS is based on how far the disease has advanced.

 Receiving early treatment before irreversible damage has occurred dramatically improves your outlook.

 Mortality rates are high if WKS is left untreated.
 Most deaths are the result of a lung infection, blood poisoning (septicemia), or irreversible brain damage.

 Those who receive fast treatment can see progress in: